 We have grown to hate and love WiFi partly because it’s still a mystery left to wiz kids and hackers to crack.
 But WiFi will mostly work even for the most technologically challenged Joe.
 When it doesn’t, it’s mostly because a loose cable somewhere, billing issue or too much interference from multiple nearby hotspots.

 Now you can think of WiFi channels abit like road lanes.
 Every lane has a specific width which is mostly equivalent to that of widest car.
 So you can think of a Channel width as road lane width.
 The wider each lane and the more lanes, the more cars the road can handle.
 And the bigger the spacing between lanes, the less chances of collision among cars.
-The cars being bits and bytes or data running through your road — the wireless network.
+In this analogy, the cars are bits and bytes or data streams running through your road — the wireless network.
 It’s really that simple.

 WiFi channels are really a range of frequencies allocated to each WiFi band.
 For instance for 802.11 b which operates in the unlicensed 2.4G Hz frequency band, there are 14 channels each 22 MHz wide and separated by 5 MHz frequency(with the exception of a 12 MHz spacing between the last two channels).

 Channel 1 for instance starts from 2401 MHz and ends at 2423 MHz with center frequency at 2412 MHz or 2.412 GHz.
 Channel 2 starts at 2406 MHz, 5 MHz from where Channel 1 starts and so on and so forth.
 This unused 5 MHz band is often used called “white space”.